nabeelvalley/docs/src/content/blog/2022/03-08/dev-tools-update.md

 description: Software development tools and languages I'm using at the moment
 ---

----
-title: Dev Tools Update
-subtitle: 03 August 2022
-description: Software development tools and languages I'm using at the moment
-published: true
----

 # Programming Languages

 I've primarily switched over to Typescript as my language for building applications, but I've also been learning Rust for the purpose of building some low-level libraries